surajsk2003/RAG_APP/README.md

-# RAG_Chat_Bot
+# RAG_APP

-A Personality-Based Retrieval-Augmented Generation (RAG) Chatbot, leveraging document embeddings and advanced AI models, to provide personalized, dynamic, and context-aware responses.
+A Personality-Based Retrieval-Augmented Generation (RAG) APP, leveraging document embeddings and advanced AI models, to provide personalized, dynamic, and context-aware responses.
 This repository contains the source code for the chatbot, along with its various components and functionalities.

 ## Features